 If you’re not sure a website you use regularly is available from behind China’s Great Firewall, visit the Great Firewall of China website and enter the URL of the site in question.
 The website will tell you if the site is accessible.

-Remember, availability of sites can change in an instant, so be ready.
+Remember, the availability of sites can change in an instant, so be ready.

 2. Subscribe to a Proxy Service or VPN Provider

 Subscribe to a proxy server service to allow connecting to outside websites.
-Better yet, subscribe to a VPN service, like my #1 choice, ExpressVPN.
+Better yet, subscribe to a VPN service, like my #1 choice, NordVPN.

 3. Check to Make Sure Your VPN Works Inside China